Film industry: Egypt

+Korean Peninsula

 The term cinema of Korea (or Korean cinema) encompasses the motion picture industries of North and South Korea.
 As with all aspects of Korean life during the past century, the film industry has often been at the mercy of political events, from the late Joseon dynasty to the Korean War to domestic governmental interference.
 While both countries have relatively robust film industries today, only South Korean films have achieved wide international acclaim.
 North Korean films tend to portray their communist or revolutionary themes.

-South Korean films enjoyed a "Golden age" during the late 1950s, and 1960s.
+South Korean films enjoyed a "Golden age" during the late 1950s and 1960s.
 By 2005 South Korea had become one of few nations to watch more domestic than imported films in theaters due largely to laws placing limits on the number of foreign films able to be shown per theater per year.
 In the theaters, Korean films must be played for 73 days per year since 2006.
 On cable TV 25% domestic film quota will be reduced to 20% after KOR-US FTA.

 The cinema of South Korea had a total box office gross in the country in 2015 of ₩884,000,000,000 and had 113,000,000 admissions, 52% of the total admissions.